 Trust me, you will see what I mean.
 Anyway, as I made my Sunday breakfast of French Toast, I realized, I am way overdue for a breakfast post here on Seduction In The Kitchen.
 So before I took a bite, I snapped a photo and voila!
 I have a breakfast recipe for Seduction in the Kitchen.

 Old Fashion French Toast is pure breakfast comfort food.
-Easy to make, and is full of old fashion good flavor.
-A recipe from Seduction In The Kitchen.
+Easy to make, and is full of old fashion good flavor

 - Whisk together the eggs, milk, flour, sugar, vanilla, salt and cinnamon to make the batter.